bsv-blockchain/ts-sdk/docs/reference/remittance.md

 ### Class: Brc29RemittanceModule

 BRC-29-based remittance module.

-This is the PeerPay v1 flow rewritten as a RemittanceModule:
 - payer creates a payment action to a derived P2PKH output
 - payer sends { tx, derivationPrefix, derivationSuffix } as settlement artifact
 - payee internalizes the tx output using wallet.internalizeAction